Comparative Insights on Adversarial Machine Learning from Industry and Academia: A User-Study Approach: Study 2: A Capture-the-Flag Perspective

 \subsubsection{Ethical Considerations}

 Our data collection process for our study was organized in such a way that ethical considerations were taken into account at every step of the way.
 Our survey script, acknowledgments, posters for the study, and other relevant materials went through an approval process by the Carnegie Mellon University Institutional Review Board (IRB).
-The participants were compensated 50 USD for the one hour in-person survey.
-No personally identifiable information and audio/video was recorded during this process.
+The participants were compensated 50 USD for the one-hour in-person survey.
+No personally identifiable information or audio/video was recorded.